 Study at CODE: Bachelor of Arts in Software Engineering

 CODE is a newly founded university in Berlin with a revolutionary project-based learning approach.
 In our admission process, we challenge your ambition and talent.
-We’re still taking applications for October 2017 until the end of August!
+We’re still taking applications for September 2019 until the mid of July!
 Go ahead and apply now.